-With over 100 years of history, Nebraska wrestling is one of the most storied programs in the collegiate wrestling ranks.
+With nearly 100 years of history, Nebraska wrestling is one of the most storied programs in the collegiate wrestling ranks.
 Head Coach Mark Manning has taken the Huskers to new heights in his tenure and has established himself as one of the top wrestling coaches in the nation.

 Known for his fiery nature on the edge of the mat, Manning instills in his wrestlers a sense of determination and pride through his actions and demeanor.
 His guidance teaches his athletes to become winners in life, which translates into success in the classroom, on the mat and in their lives beyond wrestling.
-Manning works to instill life-long values in his wrestlers and it shows.

 Manning’s coaching philosophy is one that he began during his competitive days, developed during his time as an assistant coach and continues to modify during his time as head coach at Nebraska.